DEMU Diary

 (See previous entries)

-N.B.
-There were some previous such trips, dates for which will be added to this diary in due course.
+There were some previous such trips, details for which were not recorded by this diary.

 Wednesday 23 August 2006 S Once more our train operated “The Soap Run”.
 It was formed of 60000-60116 (the latter used as a Driving Trailer, i.e. without power).